Fender Serial Number Lookup Tool

 Although a serial number is useful for roughly determining the age of a guitar, this is often not the exact production date.
 As a result of the overlap between years, Fender serials are also not by definition chronological.

-In the past (before 1976) the serial numbers were often randomly assigned.
-Most specifications for a particular Fender have hardly changed, if at all.
 Although there have been times when major changes have taken place, such as the acquisition of Fender by CBS, and the transition from CBS Fender to the current owner, Fender Musical Instruments Corporation, most models have generally not changed.

 USA Serial Number 1950-1963